List of districts of Odisha: List of districts by divisions

 The 30 districts of Odisha have been placed under three different revenue divisions to streamline their governance.
 The divisions are Central, North and South with their headquarters at Cuttack (Central Division), Sambalpur (Northern Division), Berhampur (Southern Division) respectively.
 Each division consists of 10 districts, and has as its administrative head a Revenue Divisional Commissioner (RDC), a senior rank officer of Indian Administrative Service.
 The position of the RDC in the administrative hierarchy is that between that of the district administration and the state secretariat.
 The list of districts, organized by divisions:

 Administration

 Collector & District Magistrate is an Indian Administrative Service (IAS) Officer in charge of revenue collection and administration of a district and Superintendent of Police (SP), an officer of Indian Police Service (IPS) is responsible for maintaining law and order and related issues of a district in Odisha.

 Districts

 There are 30 districts in Odisha.
 Mayurbhanj is the largest district and Jagatsinghpur is the smallest district by area.
 Ganjam is the largest district and Deogarh is the smallest district by population in Odisha.
 Bhubaneswar, the capital city of Odisha is located in Khordha district.
 The area and population of the 30 districts are given below:

+Proposed Districts

+There are demands for about 28 districts.
+Most notable new district forming demands are given below.